Botanicals used in Ancient Latin America from Maya, Aztec, Andean, Mapuche, and Inca territories.

 The Maqui berry (Aristotelia chilensis) is a native berry that grows in the South of Chile, and has been consumed since ancient times by indigenous peoples.
 It's mainly harvested by the native Mapuche People of Chile, who have used the leaves, stems and berries medicinally for thousands of years.

 Kown as the most powerful superfruit, the Maqui Berry contains the highest level of antioxidants among all fruits that neutralize free radicals and reduce cell damage.
 Good for all skin types.

 ANDES (Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina)

 Papaya is not a true tree, but rather a semi-woody herbaceous plant that grows with a thick central stem.
 It is native to tropical Latin American climates, from Southern Mexico through the Andes of South America.
-It was spread to the south by Indians, and throughout the Caribbean with Spanish exploration
+It was spread to the south by Indigenous people, and throughout the Caribbean with Spanish exploration

 The enzyme papain in papaya acts as a strong skin exfoliator that removes the dead cells, which improves skin tone and texture.
 Vitamin A and C are helpful in building collagen and free radical-fighting flavonoids protect against cellular aging.

 A palm tree native to the tropical rainforests of South America, Patauá is currently distributed in Panamá, Trinidad, Colombia, Venezuela, Guianas, Brazil, Bolivia, Ecuador, and Peru.